-Figure 15 SE4750 Expansion Back
+Scanning with SE4750 Expansion Back

-NOTE: To read a barcode, a scan-enabled app is required.
+To read a barcode, a scan-enabled app is required.
 The device contains the DataWedge app that allows the user to enable the scanner to decode barcode data and display the barcode content.

 To scan with the SE4750 Expansion Back: